956-261-0577

 We specialize in Maltipoos, Bichpoos, Poodles, Malshis, Shihpoos, Cavapoos, Cockapoos, and Miniature Red Poodles.
 Occasionally, we may have other breeds—check our website for the most up-to-date availability.

-1.2 Are the puppies vaccinated and dewormed?
+1.2 Are the puppies vaccinated and dewormed before going home?

-They receive core vaccinations and age-appropriate deworming.
-You'll also receive a vaccination record for your veterinarian.
+Yes.
+All puppies are dewormed and receive core vaccinations according to veterinary recommendations.
+You’ll also receive a vaccination record for your veterinarian.

-1.4 Are the puppies crate-trained or potty-trained?
+1.3 Are the puppies crate-trained or potty-trained?

-1.5 Why is the puppy shivering in a video?
+1.4 Why is the puppy shivering in a video?

 Shivering may occur after a bath or due to a change in temperature.
 It’s not a sign of illness or fear.

-1.6 Why hasn’t this puppy sold yet?
+1.5 Why hasn’t this puppy sold yet?

 Each family has unique preferences—color, size, temperament, or coat.
 If a puppy hasn’t been adopted, it just means the right match hasn’t come along yet.
 We prioritize finding the best home, not rushing a sale.

-1.7 What is the process to purchase a puppy?
+1.6 What is the process to purchase a puppy?

 If the puppy is under 2 months, you can place a deposit to reserve them until they’re ready to go home.